-The applicant projects that revenues will exceed operating expenses in each of the first two operating years.
-The assumptions used by the applicant in preparation of the pro forma financial statements are reasonable and adequately supported, including the projected number of treatments.
-See the financial section of the application for the assumptions used regarding costs and charges.
-The discussions regarding analysis of need and projected utilization found in Criterion (3) are incorporated herein by reference.
+The assumptions used by the applicant in preparation of the pro forma financial statements are reasonable, including projected utilization, costs and charges.
+See Section R, the financial section of the application, for the assumptions used regarding costs and charges.
+The discussion regarding utilization projections found in Criterion (3) is incorporated herein by reference.
+The applicant adequately demonstrates the availability of sufficient funds for the operating needs of the project and that the financial feasibility of the proposal is based upon reasonable and adequately supported assumptions regarding projected utilization, revenues (charges) and operating costs.